openshift/enhancements/enhancements/storage/csi-migration.md

 With that in mind, we propose to:

 1. Create two [new FeatureSets](https://github.com/openshift/api/blob/master/config/v1/types_feature.go#L25-L43) to support CSI migration: `CSIMigrationNode` and `CSIMigrationControlPlane`.
-   * Both *FeatureSets* will contain the same feature gates:
+   * Both *FeatureSets* will enable the **same** feature gates:
-     * `CSIMigration`
+     - `CSIMigration`
-	 * `CSIMIgrationAWS`
+     - `CSIMIgrationAWS`
-	 * `CSIMigrationGCE`
+     - `CSIMigrationGCE`
-	 * `CSIMigrationAzureDisk`
+     - `CSIMigrationAzureDisk`
-	 * `CSIMigrationAzureFile`
+     - `CSIMigrationAzureFile`
-	 * `CSIMigrationvSphere`
+     - `CSIMigrationvSphere`
-	 * `CSIMigrationOpenStack`
+     - `CSIMigrationOpenStack`
    * The machine-config-operator (MCO) will **ignore** the `CSIMigrationControlPlane` **FeatureSet**.
    * On the other hand, all operators will react to the `CSIMigrationNode` *FeatureSet*, including control-plane operators.
 2. To enable CSI Migration for any in-tree plugin, the cluster administrator should:
    * First, enable the CSI migration feature flags in all control-plane components:
-     * Add the `CSIMigrationControlPlane` *FeatureSet* to the `featuregates/cluster` object:
+     - Add the `CSIMigrationControlPlane` *FeatureSet* to the `featuregates/cluster` object:
        ```shell
        $ oc edit featuregates/cluster
        (...)
        spec:
          featureSet: CSIMigrationControlPlane
        ```
-     * With the exception of MCO, all operators will recognize this *FeatureSet* and will apply that associated feature gates to their operands.
+     - With the exception of MCO, all operators will recognize this *FeatureSet* and will initialize their operands with the associated feature gates.
-  * Second, once all control-plane components have restarted, enable the CSI migration feature flags in all kubelets:
+   * Second, once all control-plane components have restarted, enable the CSI migration feature flags in the kubelet:
-    * Add the `CSIMigrationNode` *FeatureSet* to the `featuresgates/cluster` object, replacing the previous value (i.e., `CSIMigrationControlPlane`):
+     - Add the `CSIMigrationNode` *FeatureSet* to the `featuresgates/cluster` object, replacing the previous value (i.e., `CSIMigrationControlPlane`):
        ```shell
        $ oc edit featuregates/cluster
        (...)
        spec:
          featureSet: CSIMigrationNode
        ```
-    * All operators will recognize the `CSIMigrationNode` *FeatureSet*, however, control-plane operators already applied the associated feature gates in the step above, so in practice only MCO will have work to do.
+     - All operators will recognize the `CSIMigrationNode` *FeatureSet*, however, control-plane operators already applied the associated feature gates in the step above, so in practice only MCO will have work to do.
    * At this point, CSI migration is fully enabled in the cluster.
 3. To disable CSI migration, the cluster administrator should perform the same steps in the opposite order:
    * In `featuregates/cluster` object, replace the `CSIMigrationNode` *FeatureSet* by `CSIMigrationControlPlane`.
    * Wait for all `CSINode` objects to have the annotation `storage.alpha.kubernetes.io/migrated-plugins` cleared.
 No storage plugins should be listed in this annotation.